BasakGuney/Argocd-UI-Access/README.md

 ```bash
 kubectl port-forward svc/argocd-server -n argocd 8080:443
 ```
-If you get port already in use error you can try 8000 instead of 8080.
+If you get "port already in use" error you can try 8000 instead of 8080.

 Don't end this process while you're accessing to UI.
 <br>